tchajed/sys-verif-fa25/docs/notes/sep-logic.md

 - Our programs (the expressions $e$) will now have constructs for allocating, reading, and writing to heap memory.
 - Propositions will no longer be pure and equivalent to a Coq `Prop`.
 Instead, they'll be predicates over the heap, of type `hProp := heap → Prop` (`heap` is our representation of the state of these imperative programs, which we'll get to later).
 The precondition and postcondition will be these heap predicates, so they'll say something about both program variables and the initial and final states of the program.
-- In addition to the usual connectives over propositions ($P \land Q$, $P \lor Q$, $\exists x.\, P(x)$), we'll add a new _separating conjunction_ $P \sep Q$.
-We'll start using the notation $\lift{\phi}$ ("lift phi"), which takes an ordinary `Prop` and turns it into an `hProp`.
-It'll be more important to distinguish these pure propositions because once true, they remain true, whereas a statement about the state of the program can become false as the state evolves.
+- In addition to the usual connectives over propositions ($P \land Q$, $P \lor Q$, $\exists x.\, P(x)$), we'll add a new _points-to assertion_ $\ell \pointsto v$ that says what the value of one heap address is, and a new _separating conjunction_ $P \sep Q$, pronounced "$P$ and separately $Q$". $P \sep Q$ says that $P$ and $Q$ both hold _separately_: they must be true over disjoint sub-parts of the heap.
 - We'll add some new rules for proving separation logic triples (and keep all the old rules).
+A crucial rule is the _frame rule_ which permits us to write a specification for a function that talks only about the memory addresses that a program needs, while still capturing that other addresses are unchanged when we use that function's specification in a bigger context.

 ## Programming language